 The neural pathways in our brain are formed through repetition, the more times we experience something, the more that strengthens the neural pathway.
 This can make it hard to break habits that are no longer valuable, or change our perception of something if we once had a bad experience that we relate to it.
 The good news is, thanks to neuroplasticity, we can change our perceptions and even form new neural pathways to help us ditch limiting beliefs, develop a helpful mindset, and lock in new healthy habits.
 Whilst it can take time to build new pathways and create new habits, (depending on the task and individual the exact amount of time will vary considerably), visualisation is a really great technique, used by many sports professionals and public speakers, to help fast track the process.
 Simply imagining yourself doing the activity you're trying to develop into a habit, and reinforcing your mindset with positive self talk all helps to cement that new habit into place.
 The neural pathways involved are strengthened through the visualisation.

 So the next time your imagination runs wild and you visualise the worst case scenario, or tell yourself you can't make progress or achieve your goal, take a deep breath and press pause.
 Ask yourself, what outcome would you rather have?
-Start imagining the outcome you're actually after and create your vision of success (a term I love to use instead of 'goal').
-In your mind, walk yourself through the habits you need to form - all those baby steps you need to take to help you reach your goal.
-Keep repeating as well as actually doing these actions and strengthen your neural pathways.
-You can even have prompts (such as a piece of music and a picture on the wall) to help spark that neural pathway and reinforce the habits that are going to help get you achieve your vision.
-If your perception is going to create your reality isn't it time to take ownership and make sure your perception is serving you well?!
+Start imagining the outcome you're actually after and create your vision of success.
+In your mind, walk and talk yourself through the habits you need to form - all those baby steps you need to take to help you reach your goal.
+Keep repeating, as well as actually doing these actions and strengthen your neural pathways.
+You can even have prompts (such as a piece of music, an affirmation, a picture on the wall) to help spark that neural pathway and reinforce the habits that are going to help you achieve your vision.
+If your perception is going to create your reality isn't it time to take ownership and make sure your perception is serving you well?